cosmosclassroom/cosmosintheclassroom/partials_cons_energy.md

 ## Problem 2: Pendulum and Block

 A pendulum with a mass of 2 kg is released from rest at an angle of 60 degrees with the vertical.
 The length of the pendulum string is 3 meters.
 At the bottom of its swing, the pendulum collides elastically with a 1 kg block resting on a horizontal surface.
 The block then slides up an inclined plane with an angle of 30 degrees.
 The coefficient of kinetic friction between the block and the plane is 0.2.

----
 ## Problem 2: Chunks

-1. What is the potential energy of the pendulum at the initial position?
-2. What is the velocity of the pendulum just before the collision?
-3. What is the velocity of the block just after the collision?
-4. How far up the inclined plane does the block slide?
+**(a) Diagram:** Draw a diagram of the pendulum's swing and the block's motion on the inclined plane.
+**(b) Net Force and Work Equations:** Define the net force and work equations for the pendulum's swing, the collision, and the block's motion up the incline.
+**(c) Change in System Work:** Calculate the change in the system's work during the pendulum's swing and the block's motion up the incline.
+**(d) Distance Block Slides Up Incline:** Determine how far the block slides up the inclined plane.

 ---
 # Energy Problems

-## Problem 3: Spring and Ramp
+## Problem 3: Inclined Plane and Spring

-A spring with a spring constant of 200 N/m is compressed by 0.5 meters.
-A 3 kg block is placed against the spring and released.
-The block then travels along a horizontal surface and up a ramp that has a curve, then a straight incline.
-The horizontal surface has a coefficient of kinetic friction of 0.1, and the ramp has no friction.
-The curve has a radius of 2 meters, and the incline reaches a vertical height of 1 meter.
+A 2 kg block is initially at rest at the top of an inclined plane that makes an angle of 30 degrees with the horizontal.
+The block slides down the plane, which has a length of 5 meters, and collides with a spring at the bottom.
+The spring has a spring constant of 300 N/m.
+The coefficient of kinetic friction between the block and the plane is 0.1.

 ---
 ## Problem 3: Chunks

-1. What is the elastic potential energy stored in the spring?
-2. What is the velocity of the block just as it leaves the spring?
-3. What is the velocity of the block at the top of the curved ramp?
-4. What is the velocity of the block at the top of the incline?
+**(a) Diagram:** Draw a diagram of the inclined plane and the spring system.
+**(b) Net Force and Work Equations:** Define the net force and work equations for the block's motion down the plane and the compression of the spring.
+**(c) Change in System Work:** Calculate the change in the system's work during the block's slide down the plane and the compression of the spring.
+**(d) Spring Compression:** Determine how much the spring is compressed when the block comes to a stop.

 ---
-# Energy Problems

 ## Problem 4: Projectile Explosion

 A 10 kg projectile is launched vertically upwards with an initial velocity of 50 m/s.
 At its maximum height, an internal explosion breaks the projectile into two fragments.
 One fragment, with a mass of 4 kg, falls straight down.
 The air resistance on the projectile during its ascent is negligible.
 The explosion releases 2000 J of energy.

----
-## Problem 4: Chunks

-1. What is the maximum height reached by the projectile before the explosion?
+**(a) Diagram:** Draw a diagram of the projectile's ascent and the explosion at its maximum height.
+**(b) Net Force and Work Equations:** Define the net force and work equations for the projectile's ascent and the motion of the fragments after the explosion.
+**(c) Change in System Work:** Calculate the change in the system's work during the projectile's ascent and the explosion.
-2. What is the velocity of the 6 kg fragment immediately after the explosion?
+**(d) Velocity of 6kg Fragment:** Determine the velocity of the 6 kg fragment immediately after the explosion.
-3. What is the kinetic energy of the 4 kg fragment right before hitting the ground?
-4. What is the total mechanical energy of the system when the 6kg fragment is 10 m above the ground?